 Prototyping is a very important part of the design process.
 Creating UX/UI, we develop the system of screens, transitions, analyze how different elements of the layout will influence on the general efficiency of an application or a website.
 Therefore, a prototype is a great way of testing the work in progress so that the designer could reveal the bugs and problems spoiling the product.
 Moreover, prototype gives the opportunity to present the customer the working model of the product on different stages of its creation.

-The list of prototyping tools which designers of Tubik Studio use for different goals is rather wide: Pixate, InVision, Marvel, Framer, Flinto, Origami.
+The list of prototyping tools that designers of Tubik Studio use for different goals is rather wide: Pixate, InVision, Marvel, Framer, Flinto, Origami.
 Usually, the choice of the tool and its correspondence depends both on the task and on the preferences of the designer assigned to accomplish it.
 All the mentioned tools have their benefits and complications.
-However, now we could define two of them which have settled on the top of the list.
+However, now we could define two of them, which have settled on the top of the list.

-The second tool which is now becoming more and more popular with our designers is InVision.
+The tool which is now becoming more and more popular with our designers is InVision.
 Being constantly updated and improved, this tool for prototyping creates more and more opportunities and features.
-It provides the wide range of functional features which enable a designer not only easily create efficient prototypes, but also set the field for fast feedback in the process.
+It provides a wide range of functional features which enable a designer not only easily create efficient prototypes but also set the field for fast feedback in the process.
 It accomplishes easy export of graphic content from Sketch.
 It also has a plugin for Adobe Photoshop that provides additional opportunities for the quick and efficient creation of prototypes and synchronization of changes.
-We have already mentioned in our previous articles that fast and clear feedback is one of the vital conditions of successful collaboration with a client.
+We have already mentioned in our previous articles that fast and clear feedback is one of the vital conditions for successful collaboration with a client.
 InVision provides everything that is necessary to fulfill this need.

-It’s really helpful that it makes possible to comment not only on separate screens but even separate elements of the layout.
+It’s really helpful that it makes it possible to comment not only on separate screens but even separate elements of the layout.
 Moreover, recently presented opportunities of creating boards and synchronization with Slack provide even more chances of fast prototype creation, testing, and analysis.
-InVision is the tool which makes the process of prototyping far less time-consuming and more effective due to wide functionality for feedback.
+InVision is the tool that makes the process of prototyping far less time-consuming and more effective due to wide functionality for feedback.
 So, the designers could get more time for creative work rather than its technical realization.